The subconscious mind:

 subconscious mind resists half-hearted attempts.
 If a long term easily

 - Gather the right knowledge

-- Learn the right skills
+- Learn and practice the right skills

 - Use a logical step by step system

 - Respect the learning needs of the subconscious mind